if we choose to reclaim ourselves from the ashesa eulogy turned dance hall at the Lainer Family Gallery, University of California, Los Angeles

 If we choose… calls on those who gather within it to reclaim ourselves, our labor, our joy, and our agency from the arms and aims of the power-hoarding institutions that we constitute.
 Through public, celebratory, and intimate modes of gathering, the project aims to hold space for grief and necessary processes of release within this period of collective undoing.
 Through our gathering—our being with and bearing witness—we make a portal for reclaiming ourselves from the ashes of the world as we know it.

 Within the remnants of the party, in the weeks following the opening celebration, community members are invited to participate in Chrysalis Sessions, programs hosted by the Center for Liberatory Practice & Poetry.
-Please stay up-to-date on the programming information here.
 Event details are subject to change pending COVID-19 safety precautions.

-chrysalis sessionsHosted by the Center for Liberatory Practice & Poetry
+chrysalis sessionsHosted by the Center for Liberatory Practice & Poetry, Chrysalis Sessions are workshops and programs that activate the remenants of the opening night’s celebration.

 Tuesday, June 7th, 5 - 7 PM